-It’s not often you can relish in a plethora of taste tantalising international food, live entertainment, casual drinks, score some new threads and shop knickknacks galore – all in the one place!
-All of this is cleverly spaced in old shipping containers, under sparkling fairy lights that set a picture perfect venue under the moonlit sky.
+It’s not often you can relish in a plethora of taste tantalising international food, live entertainment, casual drinks, score some new threads, and shop knickknacks galore – all in one place!
+All of this is cleverly spaced in old shipping containers, under sparkling fairy lights that set a picture-perfect venue under the moonlit sky.

 Now, there’s only so much I could fit in my belly (I rolled out of the venue with the biggest food baby to date), but we attempted to try as much as we could.
 Though, we’re obviously going to have to return for round two to sample the whole lot.

 Here is what our day at Eat Street looked like:

 With plenty of space for the whole family, the atmosphere was perfect for a family day out, or a catch up with the gang.
 Though with most of Brisbane mad about this place, we’ve heard the city’s foodies flock to Eat Street making for a very busy venue on a Friday and Saturday night.
 So, get in early if you want the best seats in the house!

 Whether you’re on the hunt for the perfect gift (or you just want to spoil yourself), Eat Street makes the task an easy one with creative gems like ‘Antique Vintage Jewellery’ and ‘M & M Art Deco‘ in the house.

 ‘Antique Vintage Jewellery’ takes the cake on eccentric beauty, with their collection of one of a kind pieces made from vintage spoons.
 We were in awe at not only their jewellery but their range of colourful handbags and wallets they recently added to their stall also.